Are you a first time Junior or Woolworths Cricket Blast coach?

 This coaching course is recommended to:

-If you haven’t already completed the Introduction to Cricket on-line component, go to http://coaches.cricket.com.au/ to register on the Cricket Coaches Australia website.
+If you haven’t already completed the Introduction to Coaching online component, go to https://play.cricket.com.au/community/coach to register on the PlayCricket website.

 The course can be completed in one sitting, or over a number of sessions and must be completed before attending the practical session.